Skip to content

 Our honest conclusion: The CVA is really designed for current volunteer administrators, directors, and leaders looking to grow professionally.

 If you’ve recently been promoted to Director of Volunteer Services or seeking out that Development Officer title, a CVA may give you the leg up you need.
-It can help prove to your supervisor that you’re serious about your role and ready to take on more leadership responsibilities.
-Some organizations may even sponsor the CVA credential.
+It demonstrates to employers your dedication to the field and readiness for increased leadership responsibilities.

 What are the benefits of the Being Certified in Volunteer Administration?